Skip to main content Skip to secondary navigation

 • Heavy oil: highly viscous crude oil that does not flow easily

-• Tight oil: oil found in low-permeability, non-porous rock formations like shale
+• Tight oil (aka shale oil): oil found in low-permeability rock formations like shale

-• Oil sands: a mixture of sand, clay, water, and bitumen (a dense, highly viscous, and sticky black hydrocarbon)
+• Oil sands (aka tar sands): a mixture of sand, clay, water, and bitumen (an extra-heavy oil)

 Gas